ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/setup_en.md

 To run _Dark Souls III_ in Archipelago mode:

-1. Start Steam. **Do not run in offline mode.** The mod will make sure you don't connect to the DS3 servers, and running Steam in offline mode will make certain scripted invaders fail to spawn.
+1. Start Steam. **Do not run in offline mode.** Running Steam in offline mode will make certain scripted invaders fail to spawn.
+Instead, change the game itself to offline mode on the menu screen.

 2. Run `launchmod_darksouls3.bat`.
 This will start _Dark Souls III_ as well as a command prompt that you can use to interact with the Archipelago server.